singhhimanshu64179/ITSM-RAG-Assistant/README.md

 streamlit run app.py

-Your assistant is now live at:
+Assistant is now live at:
 👉 http://localhost:8501

 🧪 Example Questions
 Try asking:
 “What is the Incident Management lifecycle?”
 “Explain Major Incident communication workflow.”
 “What is the Impact-Urgency Priority Matrix?”